Active but not hyper

 sports and have endless stamina.
 They can go for hours at a time without getting tired.
 This is

-not hyper, this is active and willing to work and it is no only normal for an aussie, it is a
+not hyper, this is active and willing to work and it is not only normal for an aussie, it is a

 behaviour we strive to produce as it makes the aussie who he is.

-and not destroy the house.
-They are as comfortable laying on the couch for the day as they are
+destroy the house.
+They are as comfortable laying on the couch for the day as they are doing

-doing a day of organized sports or working in a field with sheep or cattle.
+a day of organized sports or working in a field with sheep or cattle.
 As long as their needs

-do not settle and rest in the house and there are many breeds who do not settle and makes very
+do not settle and rest in the house and there are many breeds who do not settle and makes

-out in the yard for a quick potty break a few times should be all the exercise he needs for today.
+Going out in the yard for a quick potty break a few times should be all the exercise he needs

-That off switch doesn't last forever, it's more of a pause button.
-This isn't a lazy breed, after a
+That off switch doesn't last forever, it's more of a temporary pause button.
+This isn't a lazy

-day or two of having lazy time, the aussie will need to get out and do some serious exercise.
+breed, after a day or two of having lazy time, the aussie will need to get out and do some

-After a good run, some ball or disc throwing, he will be happy to come home and once again
+serious exercise.
+After a good run, some ball or disc throwing, he will be happy to come home

 and once again chill out.